GEO Group: Prison riots

 Several prison riots occurred in the mid-to-late 2000s.
 On April 24, 2007, inmates rioted for two hours at the GEO Group's state-owned New Castle Correctional Facility in Indiana.
 The riot resulted in fires and minor injuries to staff and inmates.
 The Indiana Department of Correction concluded that its recent transfer of 600 inmates over six weeks from Arizona to a new section at New Castle increased tensions at the facility, as the inmates comprised a large group and prison staff lacked experience.
 The department held the inmates responsible for the riot.
 Following the riot, Indiana authorities suspended further transfers of Arizona inmates, pending measures to help out-of-state inmates adjust to Indiana prison policies, and to ensure that inmates were transferred more gradually to be able to integrate them into the prison population at New Castle.
 In 2008 and 2009, prisoners at the Reeves County Detention Complex in Texas, the largest privately owned prison in the United States, rioted over poor conditions.
 The complex housed more than 3700 prisoners, mostly immigrants serving short sentences prior to deportation.
 They caused damages of $1 million and $21 million, respectively, as the second riot resulted in a severe fire.

 On July 9, 2017, a facility-wide, eight-hour riot broke out in GEO Group's Great Plains Correctional Facility in Hinton, Oklahoma.
 Four hundred of the 1,940 federal inmates refused to leave the recreation yards and took control of a building.
 Three guards suffered injuries and two were taken hostage.
 Regaining control required the intervention of eight law enforcement agencies to secure the perimeter to prevent escapes, including the Caddo and Canadian County Sheriffs' deputies, the Bureau of Indian Affairs, the Oklahoma Highway Patrol, and the Hinton, Hydro, Geary, and Binger, Oklahoma, police departments," as well as GEO's Correctional Emergency Response Team members from its Lawton, Oklahoma, prison, 70 miles south.
 Tear gas and pepper spray were employed to regain control of the prison.

+On June 12, 2025, following days of Delaney Hall detainees complaining about unacceptable conditions and lack of food, a small uprising occurred and four people escaped the facility, after breaking through a sheet-rock interior wall.
+Following the unrest, around 50 women were transferred from Delaney Hall to El Paso, Texas, where they were held in a tent-like facility opened in 2023.